michaelpdeleon/2015---B5easter/README.md

 This microsite celebrates the Easter holiday.
 Navigation is on the bottom with links to categories of items for sale.

 In the **index.html**,
-The CSS styles I created are between the comments
+the CSS styles I created are between the comments
 `<!-- Michael de Leon's CSS styles.
 CUT HERE.
 CUSTOM CSS BEGIN -->`
 and
 `<!-- Michael de Leon's CSS styles.
 CUT HERE.
 CUSTOM CSS END -->`

-My HTML code are between the comments
+My HTML code is between the comments
 `<!-- Michael de Leon's code.
 CUT HERE.
 CUSTOM CODE BEGIN -->`
 and
 `<!-- Michael de Leon's code.
 CUT HERE.
 CUSTOM CODE END -->`